 Sender Score is the first stop for many in determining the health of their IP reputation, and if it isn’t yours, then it should be.
 IP reputation remains critically important to deliverability, and at Return Path, we can help, by providing you with a free credit rating for your IP address, in the form of a score from zero to 100.

-It was once only standout performers within the elusive 91-100 Sender Score band; however, this has now become the norm.
-Now your email program will standout by not being a best practice sender.
+It was once the only standout performer within the elusive 91-100 Sender Score band; however, this has now become the norm.
+Now your email program will stand out by not being a best-practice sender.
 Of the volume sent in 2018, 42 percent was by those with a score in the top tier of Sender Score.
 To further represent the importance of maintaining a healthy IP reputation; Microsoft states it is one of the key gateway checks “… An incoming message initially passes through connection filtering, which checks the sender’s reputation and inspects the message for malware …”.

 What is the impact of a low Sender Score?